Chicken and Smoked Sausage Gumbo

 Cooked White Rice (Medium or Long Grain)

-• Combine the oil and flour in a large cast-iron or enameled cast-iron Dutch oven, over medium heat.
+• Combine the oil and flour in a large heavy-bottom pot and heat over medium-high heat.

-• Stirring slowly and constantly for 20 to 25 minutes, make a dark brown roux, the color of chocolate.
+• Stirring slowly and constantly for 20 to 25 minutes, make a roux, the color of milk-chocolate.

-• Add the onions, celery, and bell peppers and continue to stir for 4 to 5 minutes, or until wilted.
+• Add the onions, celery, and bell peppers and continue to stir until soft, or until the roux looks like dark chocolate, whichever comes first.

 • Continue to stir for 3 to 4 minutes.

-• Add the water.
-Stir until the roux mixture and water are well combined.
+• Add water to cover and stir until the roux mixture and water are well combined, then add the bay leaves.

 • Bring to a boil, then reduce heat to medium-low.